LesleyLai/blog/contents/blog/cpp_lambda/en.md

   See [p0798R3: Monadic operations for std::optional](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) and [p1054r0: A Unified Futures Proposal for C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1054r0.html)

 ### Function Object
-Function objects are normal objects that are able to invoke themselves.
+Function objects are normal objects that are able to be invoked.
 They are implemented by overloading a class' `operator()` operator.
 Below is our `abs_less` example as a function object:

 ```cpp
 #include <algorithm>